-Figure 1 shows a violin plot (with vertically-oriented density curves) of mean translation accuracy by examples group.
+Figure 1 shows a violin plot (with horizontally-oriented density curves) which presents the distribution of mean translation accuracy across the six experimental conditions and control condition (violin plots visualize the distribution of data points, showing both the probability density and the range of the data).
+The elongated shapes suggest that the distribution is rather wide.

 FIGURE 1.
-Violin plot of mean translation accuracy by examples group (central points and vertical bars represent the means and standard deviations)
+Violin plot of mean translation accuracy by examples condition (central dots and horizontal bars represent the means ± one standard deviation)

 The variance of the subject random effect, corresponding to the subjects taking part in the experiment, was equal to 0.947, whereas the item random effect had a slightly higher value.
 Its variance was equal to 1.125.
 Residual variance amounted to 0.927.